Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Membership of scientific societies

-• Member of the Italian association of Engineers, Italy [2021-to date]
+• Member of the Italian association of Engineers, Italy [2021 - present]

 Main collaborations